LouiseFrankGunge/Indoor-and-energy-/A4/README.md

 **Teach**

-The tool used for our A4 teach is different from our A3 tool as we were told that it should focus on something we learned during the course, and not necessarily on the specific tool we chose.
+The tool used for our A4 teach is different from our A3 tool as we were told that it should focus on something we learned during the course, and not necessarily on the specific tool we chose to do in A3.

-A different tool was therefore implemented instead of using the tool from A3, which also had to be edited, as it was not possible to implement due to the way the IFC model was structured.
+A different tool was therefore implemented instead of using the tool from A3, which also had to be changed from our idea in A2, as it was not possible to implement due to the way the IFC model was exported from Revit.
 We chose to explain the different IFC types that MEP elements can be assigned.
 We also demonstrate how to determine what these elements are called in the specific IFC model you are working with.
 The topic was chosen because, during the creation of A1, we discovered that in IFC files the names of MEP objects are not always consistent.

 **Summary**